 If you’re looking for a scrub that will knock your socks off, and expense is no issue, this Osea Vitamin C Polish is out of this world.
 The pure Vitamin C and probiotic mixture is activated with just water, and after several circular motions all over your face and neck, you will immediately come back to this post to thank me for introducing you to this stellar scrub!

-If you would rather use an exfoliating mask, Dermalogica’s Skin Refining Masque uses clay to deep clean pores and remove oil congestion.
+If you would rather use an exfoliating mask, Dermalogica’s Sebum Clearing Masque uses clay to deep clean pores and remove oil congestion.
 Depending on your skin type, exfoliation is necessary 1-3 times a week.

 A common misconception is that oily skin doesn’t need moisturizer.
 It might be harder to find the right moisturizer that won’t clog the skin, but your skin will thank you for the much needed hydration to promote oil balance.
 A gel moisturizer, such as Bioelements Beyond Hydration, will help bind moisture to the skin without becoming greasy or clogging.